Reviewed by: Roger Wohlner, Investing Editor

 4. E-Trade Individual 401k

-E-Trade is synonymous with online investing and has about 5 million brokerage accounts.
+E-Trade is synonymous with online investing and was named the #1 online broker by Kiplinger in 2019.
 The company offers a 401k for self-employed people with access to a wide universe of investments.

-The brokerage firm has a traditional and Roth solo 401k option and allows you to split contributions between the two.
-You can trade stocks and ETFs for $6.95 per trade.
-Plus, E-Trade also offers many ETFs mutual funds with no commission.
-But mutual funds with a transaction fee are $19.99 per trade.
+The brokerage firm has a traditional and Roth solo 401k option.
+It’s possible to split contributions between the two.
+You can trade stocks and ETFs for $0.
+Options cost 50 to 60 cents.
+Mutual funds with a transaction fee are $19.99 per trade.

-You can also hand over management of your solo 401k to E-Trade Capital Management.
-(This requires at least a $5,000 minimum investment and a 0.3% annual fee.)
+You can hand over management of your solo 401k to E-Trade Capital Management.
+They offer various portfolios to fit your needs.
+The smallest portfolio requires at least a $25,000 minimum investment with a 0.65%-90% blended annual advisory fee.

 Unlike some brokerages, you are permitted to make loans from an E-Trade solo 401k plan.